 \section{Abstract}

-Large-kernel convolutional neural networks (ConvNets) have recently received extensive research attention, but there are two unresolved and critical issues that demand further investigation.
+Large-kernel convolutional neural networks (ConvNets) have recently received extensive research attention, but two unresolved and critical issues demand further investigation.
 1) The architectures of existing large-kernel ConvNets largely follow the design principles of conventional ConvNets or transformers, while the architectural design for large-kernel ConvNets remains under-addressed.
 2) As transformers have dominated multiple modalities, it remains to be investigated whether ConvNets also have a strong universal perception ability in domains beyond vision.
 In this paper, we contribute from two aspects.
 1) We propose four architectural guidelines for designing large-kernel ConvNets, the core of which is to exploit the essential characteristics of large kernels that distinguish them from small kernels - they can see wide without going deep.
-Following such guidelines, our proposed large-kernel ConvNet shows leading performance in image recognition.
-For example, our models achieve an ImageNet accuracy of 88.0\%, ADE20K mIoU of 55.6\%, and COCO box AP of 56.4\%, demonstrating better performance and higher speed than a number of recently proposed powerful competitors.
-2) We discover that large kernels are the key to unlocking the exceptional performance of ConvNets in domains where they were originally not proficient.
+Following such guidelines, our proposed large-kernel ConvNet shows leading performance in image recognition (ImageNet accuracy of 88.0\%, ADE20K mIoU of 55.6\%, and COCO box AP of 56.4\%), demonstrating better performance and higher speed than the recent powerful competitors.
+2) We discover large kernels are the key to unlocking the exceptional performance of ConvNets in domains where they were originally not proficient.
 With certain modality-related preprocessing approaches, the proposed model achieves state-of-the-art performance on time-series forecasting and audio recognition tasks even without modality-specific customization to the architecture.
-Code and all the models at \url{https://github.com/AILab-CVC/UniRepLKNet}.
+All the code and models are publicly available on GitHub and Huggingface.